 Metamorphic, 2015, mezzotint, 9" x 6"

 I consider myself an abstract expressionist artist.
-Currently an Assistant Professor of Visual Art in the Department of Fine and Performing Art at Fayetteville State University and the director of the Rosenthal Art Gallery at the university.
-I am an exhibition curator, arts administrator, owner of the Ellington-White Contemporary Art Gallery in downtown Fayetteville.
-Originally from Detroit, Michigan, I have lived with my family in Fayetteville, North Carolina for the past twelve years.
+Currently an Associate Professor of Visual Art in the Department of Fine and Performing Art at Fayetteville State University and the director of the Rosenthal Art Gallery at the university.
+I am an exhibition curator, arts administrator, founder of the Ellington-White Contemporary Art Gallery in downtown Fayetteville.
+Originally from Detroit, Michigan, I have lived with my family in Fayetteville, North Carolina.

 The works that I’ve created during the past two decades have evolved to contain a variety of material substances and collage elements.
 Sticks, plaster, textures of gesso and paint, have built up surface textures to develop tension between the materials, the images and visual message.
 Painting with thick gobs of paint on paper or canvas, the symbols in the work and their literal meanings became more abstracted over time.